briplomo1/Workout/DjangoRest/ReadMe.md

-After cloning nstall requirements using 'pipenv install' to setup virtual environment and install dependencies.
+After cloning repo do 'pipenv install' to setup virtual environment and install dependencies.